efeelize/eng/kaiyan/work/office_daily/type_A_personality.md

 ***Agreed.
 I'd even say she's the most attentive employee at the company.***

 ***Sounds like we may have a new employee of the month.***

+# V.Pattern
+***William, thanks for taking the time to meet with me today.
+I wouldn't have bothered you if I had other options.***

+***No problem.
+I understand that this is a delicate issue.
+So you have some concerns about the way Amanda works.***

+***First of all, let me say that I have the utmost respect for her professionally.
+She's done some really amazing things since she got here and the numbers speak for themselves.
+But I also have some serious reservations about how she has been managing the team, namely her communication style and how she interacts with people.***

+***I know she's a straight-shooter and that could rub people the wrong way.***

+***And that's fine.
+We don't expect to be coddled.
+But I think there's a line between pushing your team to get the most out of them and outright disrespect for people.***

+***Of course.
+So how has Amanda treated you or people on your team with disrespect?***

+***I don't want to be a tattle-tale.
+I'm simply recounting events that happened.
+On more than one occasion,she has openly insulted members of the team, myself included.
+She has used abusive language such as 'dumb', 'mediocre'.***

+***Greg, I'm not siding with Amanda.
+I just want to get the details.
+So I'm gonna have to ask you, did she use those words to critique the work or people?***

+***Well, both.
+And even if she's talking about work, this kind of attitude and language is extremely damaging and demoralizing.***

+***Of course.
+And I'm really glad you've brought it to my attention.
+You've been with us for a long time, Greg.You know the kind of organization that we want to build here.***

+***Yes.
+That's' why I wanted to talk to you about this, because I know why people love working here and when they do their best kind of work.
+I don't want to see that lost.***

+***Again, I really appreciate your frankness and loyalty.
+I'll have a thorough conversation with Amanda and work with her to better integrate with the team.***

+***Thanks for your time, William.
+One more thing, you know this could potentially be risky for me.***

+***Of course I do.
+You have my word this will be kept confidential.***

+# V.pattern
+***William, you wanted to see me?***

+***That's right.
+Would you like some coffee or tea?***

+***No, I'm fine.
+So what is it?***

+***Well, you're crushing it here.
+We've had the best quarter in the company's history.
+And you've played an instrumental role in that.***

+***I'm very glad to hear that.
+But we still need to do a lot more if we want to sustain the growth.***

+***So how are you finding working with your team?
+Do you think you have the people and support to achieve what we set out to do?***

+***In general, yes.
+I know I can be demanding on my team.
+But if we are striving to do big and groundbreaking things, we all need to push ourselves far beyond what we're comfortable with.***

+***Yes, and that's why we brought you here.
+We believe you are exactly the kind of leader we need in order to realize our ambitions.
+But I'm also aware that some of our people might find it hard to adjust to a new style and pace.***

+***William, when you’re shooting for the moon, the nature of the work is bound to be challenging.***

+***Yes, I agree.
+But I'd also like for us to coach our team members and help them elevate themselves in order to continue our success.***

+***I get that.
+But I also do believe that we need to set higher expectations for our employees.
+It's easy to be cuddly and pleasant, but you risk creating an environment where people are content with just good enough.***

+***Amanda, I admire your grit.
+We're all working towards the same goal here.
+I'd like to see how we could work together to get our team members to think the same way rather than feeling negative about it.***

+***I believe it requires a cultural shift.
+People need to understand that we are trying to do exceptional things, for the company as well as for their professional development.***

+***Yeah, I agree.
+But I'd still like to strike a balance between extracting the most out of our employees and creating a cohesive workplace.***

+***Ok, William, I get it.
+I'll make adjustments where necessary.
+But I hope you can also take the lead in creating a company culture where everyone strives for the best.***

+***Of course.
+Please trust me on that.
+I appreciate your candidness as always.***